ExodusMovement/asana-actions/README.md

 When you open a PR put the last 4 or more digits from the task ID in the url of the task from Asana into the PR title in the format `!1234`, for example `fix: handle uncaught exception !7194`.
 Your PR description will be updated by this action to link to the Asana task.
 When you merge your PR, the Asana task will be marked as completed.

+By default no action additional action will be taken when the PR is opened and the task will be closed when the PR is merged.
+Use inputs
+`on_open_action` and `on_merge_action` to customize this.
+The keyword `CLOSE` is used to close the task, the keyword `MOVE <SectionName>` where `<SectionName>` is the name of the section to target, will move the Asana task to a new section.

 ## Setup

 You will need an Asana Public Access Token and your Asana Workspace ID